Kaltsoon/data-management-and-databases/slides/01-introducation-to-databases/introduction-to-databases.md

   - Lectures where we go through the theory of the weekly topics
   - Laboratory sessions where we apply what we've learned by working on exercises together
 - The teaching session schedule can be found on the course's Moodle page
-- There are mandatory weekly exercises that need to be submitted in Moodle before the next week's lecture
+- There are weekly exercises that need to be submitted in Moodle before the next week's lecture

 ---